- Table of Contents

 Introduction

-This method ensures better coverage and minimizes the risks associated with gaps or air leaks, significantly contributing to the building’s overall energy efficiency.
+This method improves coverage and helps prevent gaps or air leaks, which can really enhance energy efficiency.

 Accessing the Roof Cavity